Total SA is preparing to sign an agreement, possibly within days, with a Chinese partner to explore for shale gas in the Asian country.

 China holds 25.1 trillion cubic meters (886 trillion cubic feet) of exploitable shale reserves, the country’s Ministry of Land and Resources said last year.
 The U.S. Energy Information Administration has said China may hold 1,275 trillion cubic feet of technically recoverable gas, almost 50 percent more than the U.S.

-Sinopec and ConocoPhillips (COP) signed an agreement for exploration, development and production of shale gas in a block in the Sichuan basin in southwest China, parent China Petrochemical Corp. said in an online newsletter in December.
+Sinopec and ConocoPhillips (COP:US) signed an agreement for exploration, development and production of shale gas in a block in the Sichuan basin in southwest China, parent China Petrochemical Corp. said in an online newsletter in December.
 The deal followed a shale-gas production sharing contract signed in March between Royal Dutch Shell Plc and CNPC.

 The Hague-based Shell may increase its planned annual spending of about $1 billion on unconventional gas projects in China, depending on exploration and test-well results and if Shell gets more acreage to drill, Chief Executive Officer Peter Voser said in Beijing in November.